File: c:/ddc/Angel/BestIntentions/PublicEducation.html

 If inheritance of IQ potential did not exist - which was believed for a long time in the 20th century - then low grades implying bad teachers would make sense.

-If it would be true that the IQ bell-curves of the in-flowing children would be identical for all schools, then it still would make sense to conclude that bad teachers cause low grades.
+If it would be true that the IQ bell-curves of the in-flowing children would be identical for all schools, then it still would make sense to conclude that low grades are caused by bad teachers.

-Thus judging a school on average test results without taking into account the IQ bell-curve of the inflowing students is a serious mistake.
+Thus judging a school on average test results without taking into account the IQ genotype of the inflowing students is a serious mistake.

 To test the quality of the teaching staff we need to determine its productivity by measuring for a class the cognitive skills at the beginning and at the end of a school year.
 A really failing school is one where there is not enough difference between the scores at the beginning and the end of a school year.
 [To be fair: certain districts have truly dysfunctional children and keeping them alive is already quite an achievement.
 For the sake of the argument we ignore in the remainder these luckily, (still?) exceptional cases.]